 In 2018 Katie produced 'Tea with Lemon', a short comedy which in January 2019 screened at Flickerfest, the Oscar-qualifying and BAFTA-accredited film festival based in Sydney.
 After successfully crowdfunding 101% of the post-production goal, the film had its London premiere at London Lift-Off Film Festival and has been awarded Best Short Film at Bristol Independent Film Festival and Short to the Point film festival in Bucharest.
 It was also nominated for an award at Oslo Independent Film festival.

 Other production roles include Production Coordinator on Marianna Simnett's THE BIRD GAME, shot by Oscar-winning cinematographer Robbie Ryan, and Assistant Producer on short alternative sci-fi, 'Thousand Yesterdays', directed by BAFTA-nominated Robbie Bryant.
 Katie has previously been a runner on shorts and features including Billie Piper's directorial debut, 'Rare Beasts', and has interned briefly with Western Edge Pictures.

-Katie has worked on a number of shorts as 1st AD, including two short films for BBC Arts and Arts Council England's New Creatives initiative.
-She has first assistant directed shorts for BAFTA-winning director Michael Ferns and BAFTA-nominated cinematographer Robbie Bryant, and has worked as 2nd AD under Helen Simmons (producer of 'Chubby Funny') and as 3rd AD under Miranda Howard-Williams (director on ‘Doctors’).
+Katie has worked on a number of short films, artist films and music videos as 1st AD.
+These include two short films for BBC Arts and Arts Council England's New Creatives initiative, as well as works commissioned by the Film and Video Umbrella and Directors UK.
+She has Assistant Directed for BAFTA-winning director Michael Ferns and BAFTA-nominated cinematographer Robbie Bryant, and on short projects spearheaded by Laura Whitmore and Amelia Dimoldenberg.

 Feel free to get in touch using the form below.